 3. Search Engine Optimization (SEO)

-Well, for one, paying for ads for driving online sales costs a lot of money.
-Secondly, customers tend to trust the organic search results, and that trust will transfer on to your eCommerce store.
+Well, paying for ads to drive online sales costs a lot of money.
+Secondly, customers tend to trust the organic search results, and that trust will transfer to your e-commerce store.
 An ad, on the other hand, raises our antennas about the possibility of being cheated.
-But SEO can also be notoriously hard to crack, with plenty of competition.
-Ideally, then, you want a combination of Google Adwords and SEO in order to reap the benefits of both.
+But SEO can also be hard to crack, with plenty of competition.
+Ideally, you want a combination of Google Adwords and SEO to reap both benefits.

-If you are learning how to drive online sales, it will be well worth your time to optimize your eCommerce store for Google Shopping.
-This gives your store a chance to be featured on top of the search results.
+Optimizing your eCommerce store for Google Shopping will be well worth your time if you learn how to drive online sales.
+This allows your store to be featured on top of the search results.
 Driving online sales is about taking all the opportunities you can get.
-You need to try a variety of things, and Google Shopping is definitely one of them.
+You need to try various things, and Google Shopping is one of them.

 4. Shipping and Returns Policy